Cyber Insurance for Community Banks: What It Covers, What It Doesn't, and What Your Board Should Be Asking

 Most cyber policies include regulatory proceedings coverage.
 But there are limits.

 Fines and penalties are often excluded, or covered only where “insurable by law.”
-That language varies by state.
-For banks, the 36-hour incident notification rule means regulators will know about significant incidents quickly.
-The examination that follows can be extensive, and legal costs for responding to regulatory inquiries can run into six figures.
+For banks, the 36-hour incident notification rule means regulators know quickly.
+The examination that follows can be extensive, and legal costs run into six figures.

-The gap: your policy covers “regulatory proceedings” but defines it narrowly.
-An FDIC investigation may not fit the policy’s definition if it is framed as an examination rather than a formal enforcement action.
+The gap: your policy covers “regulatory proceedings” but may define it narrowly.
+An FDIC investigation framed as an examination rather than a formal enforcement action may not qualify.

 Security Warranties: Where Cybersecurity Controls and Insurance Collide

-Carriers increasingly require specific security controls as conditions of coverage.
+Carriers require specific security controls as conditions of coverage: MFA on all remote access, EDR, patching within defined timelines, tested backups, email filtering, and employee security training.
 These are not recommendations.
-They are contractual requirements:
+They are contractual requirements.

-If your bank works with an IT auditor or security firm, ask them to review your carrier’s security warranty requirements alongside their assessment.
-For more on how examiner expectations, IT audit findings, and carrier requirements overlap (and where they do not), see What Your Examiner Expects From Your Cyber Insurance.
+If your bank works with an IT auditor or security firm, have them review your carrier’s warranty requirements alongside their assessment.
+For more on how examiner expectations and carrier requirements overlap, see What Your Examiner Expects From Your Cyber Insurance.

 5 Things to Check Before Your Next Board Meeting

 2. Read your security warranties.
-Go to the Conditions or Warranties section.
-List every security control required as a condition of coverage.
-Then check whether your bank meets every single one.
+List every control your policy requires.
+Verify your bank meets each one.
 One gap can void everything.

 3. Check your vendor coverage.
-Find the Business Interruption section and look for “dependent business interruption” or “contingent system failure” language.
+Look for “dependent business interruption” language.
 If your policy only covers outages at your own bank, you have a gap.

 4. Look at your policies together.
-Pull the cyber policy, the fidelity bond, and the D&O policy.
-Check whether any of them have exclusions that push claims to one of the other policies.
-Where you see “arising from a cyber event” exclusions, that is a potential gap.
+Pull cyber, fidelity bond, and D&O. Look for exclusions that push claims to another policy.
+“Arising from a cyber event” in your D&O?
+That is a gap.

 5. Ask about deepfake coverage.
-Check whether your social engineering coverage defines “social engineering” broadly enough to include AI-generated voice and video, or whether the language is limited to written communications.
+Does your social engineering coverage include AI-generated voice and video, or just written communications?

 If any of these raises a question you cannot answer, bring it to your next broker conversation.
 Or if you would rather have someone who reads these for a living walk through it with you, get in touch.
 Learn more about how I work with community banks.